-This scholarship has an annual value of up to either \$4,000 or \$3,500 for two years of undergraduate study only.
+This scholarship has an annual value of up to either \$4,000 or \$3,500 for two years of undergraduate study only or the completion of the first baccalaureate degree.
 To qualify for the \$4,000 (\$2,000 per fall & spring terms) level a student must have an overall cumulative transfer GPA of at least 3.5.
 To qualify for the \$3,500 (\$1,750 per fall & spring terms) level a student must have an overall cumulative transfer GPA of at least 3.00.
-The Scholarship is renewable if the student maintains a 3.00 cumulative GPA in all UNTD coursework, earns 24 hours of credit in the academic year, meets Satisfactory Academic Progress (SAP).
+The Scholarship is renewable if the student maintains a 3.00 cumulative GPA in all UNTD coursework, earns 24 hours of credit in the academic year at UNT Dallas, and meets Satisfactory Academic Progress (SAP).
 This scholarship is limited to members of Phi Theta Kappa and confirmation of membership (PTK certificate or membership card) must be submitted to the Office of Financial Aid and Scholarships or the Office of Undergraduate Admissions.
 This scholarship cannot be combined with any other scholarships for entering transfer students.